Is your SEO campaign not delivering results?

 Mobile users visiting a non-mobile website will simply leave your website and go elsewhere.
-Not only will this damage your bounce rate, it will lower the time spent on your website, reducing enquiries and sales.
+Not only will this damage your bounce rate, but it will also lower the time spent on your website, reducing enquiries and sales.

-Over 50% of internet traffic now comes from mobile users and with Google moving to a mobile first index, a mobile-friendly website is more important than ever.
+Over 50% of internet traffic now comes from mobile users and with Google moving to a mobile-first index, a mobile-friendly website is more important than ever.

 SEO can be a huge challenge, especially if you’re trying to learn it on the go, apply it in as little time as possible and also run your business.